AdjustedMold97/SnakeFinal/README.md

 # Snake 2.3

-(most recent version)

 What an exciting update!
 I found the error in my C# database implementation (I missed a space in between a variable name and a keyword) and now everything is functioning as intended.
 This completes the basic implementation of the database, which is why I am proud to announce that this version is the long-awaited version 2.3 .

+# Snake 2.3.1

+(most recent version)

+Bug fixes and UI improvements!

 # Future Plans